awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

     --db-security-group-description "My new security group"
 ```

 A newly created DB security group doesn't provide access to a DB instance by default\.
-You must specify a range of IP addresses or an Amazon EC2 security group that can have access to the DB instance\.
-To specify IP addresses or an Amazon EC2 security group for a DB security group, see [Authorizing Network Access to a DB Security Group from an IP Range](#USER_WorkingWithSecurityGroups.Authorizing)\.
+You must specify a range of IP addresses or an EC2\-Classic security group that can have access to the DB instance\.
+To specify IP addresses or an EC2\-Classic security group for a DB security group, see [Authorizing Network Access to a DB Security Group from an IP Range](#USER_WorkingWithSecurityGroups.Authorizing)\.

 ### API<a name="USER_WorkingWithSecurityGroups.Creating.API"></a>